jvallera/participation-collaboration-mozillaclubs/CONTRIBUTING.md

 This documents is a set of guidelines for contributing to Improving participation & collaboration on Mozilla Clubs Discourse on GitHub.
 These are guidelines, not rules.
 This guide is meant to make it easy for you to get involved.

+Your contribution will help us put together a report to improve participation and collaboration on our community discourse channel.
+This would be available in the open, so that you can feel free to repurpose it for your community.

 ## How can you help
 For this project, we're looking for help from people from various backgrounds and with varied interests.